bpostance/bpostance.github.io/_posts/2020-09-01-working-with-MODIS-data.md

 ![png]({{ "/assets/images/2020-09-01-MODIS-fig2.jpg" }})

-HDF files are self describing - this means that all elements (the file itself, groups and datasets) can have associated metadata that describes the information contained within the element.
+HDF files are self describing - this means that all elements (the file itself, groups and datasets) can have associated meta-data that describes the information contained within the element.

 Rasterio is used to iterate through the layers contained in the HDF file.
 A condition is used to extract the spectral bands 1-7 data.